cschenxiang/HQ-RAIN/README.md

 ```

 ## Disclaimer
-Please only use the code and dataset for research purposes.
+Please only use the dataset for research purposes.

 ## Contact
 If you have any questions, please feel free to reach me out at chenxiang@njust.edu.cn